-Acting Navy secretary offers resignation after criticizing ousted USS Theodore Roosevelt commander: official
+Acting Navy secretary resigns after criticizing ousted USS Theodore Roosevelt commander

 GOP SOUNDS ALARM AS REPORTER LINKED TO CHINESE GOVT GAINS ACCESS TO WH PRESS BRIEFING

+“This will require a political solution but it is the right thing to do,” Crozier wrote in the memo.
+“We are not at war.
+Sailors do not need to die.
+If we do not act now, we are failing to properly take care of our most trusted asset — our Sailors.”
+He added that "due to a warship’s inherent limitations of space, we are not doing this," referring to social distancing.

+“Removing the majority of personnel from a deployed U.S. nuclear aircraft carrier and isolating them for two weeks may seem like an extraordinary measure. ...
+This is a necessary risk,” Crozier continued.
+“Keeping over 4,000 young men and women on board the TR is an unnecessary risk and breaks faith with those Sailors entrusted to our care.”

-Trump said Crozier shouldn't have sent the letter in an unclassified and unsecured manner, but the president added that he did not want to destroy "somebody for having a bad day."
+Trump on Monday said Crozier shouldn't have sent the 4-page letter in an unclassified and unsecured manner, but the president added that he did not want to destroy "somebody for having a bad day."

 On Saturday, though, Trump had taken a harder line on Crozier: “I thought it was terrible, what he did, to write a letter.
 I mean, this isn't a class on literature," Trump remarked.
 "This is a captain of a massive ship that's nuclear powered.
 And he shouldn't be talking that way in a letter."

-After Crozier's letter became public, Modly then flew to the ship, at port in Guam, and delivered a speech to the crew in which he lambasted Crozier, saying he was either “too naive or too stupid” to be in charge of an aircraft carrier.
+After Crozier's letter became public, Modly then flew to the ship, at port in Guam, and delivered a speech to the crew in which he lambasted Crozier, saying he was either “too naive or too stupid” to be in charge of an aircraft carrier -- or perhaps leaked the letter intentionally.

 Modly charged that Crozier had allowed details of the ship's operational security to become public, either recklessly or intentionally.

+“If he [Crozier] didn’t think, in my opinion, that this information [the letter] wasn’t going to get out into the public, in this day and information age that we live in, then he was either A, too naive or too stupid to be a commanding officer of a ship like this," Modly said.
+"The alternative is that he did this on purpose."

-“So think about that when you cheer the man off the ship who exposed you to that,” Modly said.
+“So think about that when you cheer the man off the ship who exposed you to that,” Modly added.
 “I understand you love the guy.
 It’s good that you love him.
 But you’re not required to love him.”

 Modly had relieved Crozier of command of the aircraft carrier last week.
 He said he'd lost confidence in Crozier for having shown “extremely poor judgment” in widely distributing a memo pleading for an accelerated evacuation of the crew members to protect their health.

-Defense Secretary Mark Esper’s staff told Modly he must apologize, according to a person familiar with the conversation who spoke on the condition of anonymity to discuss a private conversation.
+Esper’s staff told Modly he must apologize, according to a person familiar with the conversation who spoke on the condition of anonymity to discuss a private conversation.

 On Monday night, Modly issued his public apology.